2 December 2021

 The Commonwealth of Pennsylvania’s official slogan is "Pursue Your Happiness."
 Fitting, because when you start a business, that’s exactly what you’re doing.

-Small business owners get the great satisfaction of building something from the ground up — and hopefully seeing it flourish.
+Pennsylvania small business owners get the great satisfaction of building something from the ground up — and hopefully seeing it flourish.
 That’s pretty satisfying.
 But with great reward comes great responsibility.
 You have to work hard, and sometimes, that means dealing with administrative work along the way, such as licensing.

 It’s not too complicated, but it can take some time and effort to get it.